nodejs/node/COLLABORATOR_GUIDE.md

   people's forks.
 It is permissible for simpler slip-ups such as typos in commit messages.
 You are only allowed to force push to any Node.js branch within 10 minutes from your original push.
-If someone else pushes to the branch or the 10 minute period passes, consider the commit final.
+If someone else pushes to the branch or the 10-minute period passes, consider the commit final.
   * Use `--force-with-lease` to minimize the chance of overwriting someone else's change.
   * Post to `#node-dev` (IRC) if you force push.